yureek/S-HealthStack.github.io/pages/documentation/overview/tutorial.md

    >       )
    >   ) as List<QuestionModel<Any>>
    >   ```

-4. Register your app with Firebase project you created during [app SDK installation](../installation/installing-the-sdk#firebase-project-setup) and update the `starter-app/app/google-service.json` configuration file.
-Refer to [https://firebase.google.com/docs/android/setup](https://firebase.google.com/docs/android/setup) for details.
+4. Register your app with the Firebase project you created during [app SDK installation](../installation/installing-the-sdk#firebase-project-setup) and update the **starter-app/app/google-service.json** configuration file.

+   > Refer to [https://firebase.google.com/docs/android/setup](https://firebase.google.com/docs/android/setup) for details.

-5. Connect your app to the backend system and portal study.
+5. Associate your app with the backend system and portal study.
-   > In starter-app/app/src/main/res/values/strings.xml, update the lines at the bottom of the file that specify your backend system's endpoint and your study's project ID, for example:
+   > In **starter-app/app/src/main/res/values/strings.xml**, update the lines at the bottom of the file that specify your backend system's endpoint and your study's project ID, for example:
    > ```
    >   <string name="research_platform_endpoint">https://shs.dev.ai-service.io</string>
    >   <string name="research_project_id">1</string>
    > ```
    > Note: The project ID of your study is contained in the JSON response of a `POST /api/projects` request.

 6. Build the app and test.

    > Due to the lack of mature libraries for wearables, testing with the Android Studio emulator is quite limited.
 At this point in time, most of the testing needs to happen in the live app.

 7. Make your app available for downloading.